9 truths about love

 Love gives freedom and respect to both people in a relationship.
 Love is not controlling.

 Love shares equal power in a relationship.
-Love is sharing decisions, considering the other person’s feelings, opinions, and values equal to your own, even when they are different.
+Love is sharing decisions, considering the other person’s feelings, opinions, and values equal your own, even when different.

-Love is patient, kind, and is not jealous, boisterous or rude.
+Love is patient, kind, and not jealous, boisterous, or rude.
 Love sees the best in the other person.
 Love involves honesty, trust, and commitment.
 See 1 Corinthians 13 for the embodiment of godly love.

-Love doesn’t not shame, blame, or embarrass the other person.
+Love doesn’t shame, blame, or embarrass the other person.

-Love is loyalty, not cheating on the person with affections or a relationship with someone else.
+Love is loyalty, not cheating on someone with affection or a relationship with someone else.

 Love is more than a feeling.
 It’s a choice.

 If you’re a parent, grandparent, or someone who has a relationship with a teen or young adult, talk to them about the qualities of love.
-For all of us, let’s be mindful of how often we say “I love you,” especially if we don’t really mean it.
-Will you join me in bringing back the honor of love to those around us by making it an important, special, and highly honored gift?
+Let’s be mindful of how often we say “I love you,” especially if we don’t really mean it.
+Will you join me in bringing back the honor of love to those around us by making it an important, unique, and highly honored gift?